|

 And Me, in the Middle of All ThisI watch them evolve, grow, open up.

 This isn’t just a project.
 It’s a transformation.
 Each time a young diver tells me, “I’d like to work in the ocean too,” I feel that all the hours teaching, filming, reassuring, guiding… they all land somewhere meaningful.
 The Ambassadeurs du Lagon are no longer teenagers learning to dive.
 They are slowly becoming the Sentinelles du Lagon -- the future guardians of a world they’re only beginning to understand.
 And that might be the most beautiful thing I’ll have witnessed here.
+How do marine animals reproduce underwater?Underwater reproduction varies greatly across species.
+Sharks reproduce through internal fertilization, using specialized structures called claspers to transfer sperm directly to the female.
+Many reef fish, like clownfish and wrasses, spawn externally by releasing eggs and sperm into the water.
+Some species can even switch sex during their lifetime — a process known as protandry or protogyny — to maximize reproductive success under changing social conditions.

 In our imagination, animal reproduction follows simple rules: a male, a female, and the continuation of the species.
 But in the Indian Ocean and beyond, life has developed strategies that overturn these certainties.
 Some species can change sex depending on their position in the social hierarchy.
 Others, in the total absence of a male, can give birth entirely on their own.
 These stories, which sound like science fiction, are in fact very real.